-For this example, an email will be sent to Henry Limpet for every HAB phases that completes successfully in this mission (unless otherwise specified in a phase description).
+For this example, an email will be sent to Henry Limpet for every HAB phase that completes successfully in this mission (unless otherwise specified in a phase description).

-To add an email recipient for a single phase
+To add an email recipient for all phases

 - 1. Open the mission file in a text editor. - 2.
-After the protocol reference in the phase description, enter the additional email addresses using the following syntax:
+Before the line of code that initiates a mission, use the following syntax to change the email settings for all phases based on th notification type: